About Communities Stories Support Your Immigrant Neighbors Events

 About the Project

-West Virginia was built by people who came from somewhere else.
+Long before West Virginia had a name, this land was home to the Shawnee, Cherokee, Lenape, Haudenosaunee, and other Indigenous nations.
+The West Virginia we know today has been shaped and added to, generation after generation, by people who came from somewhere else as well.
 Polish and Italian miners who went down into the same shafts as their neighbors.
 Syrian merchants who set up shop on Main Street.
 Families from a dozen countries who planted gardens together, danced and worshipped together, mourned together, built homes and businesses together, raised and taught children together; all became West Virginians.
 Today is no different.
 People born all over the world still come to this wild and wonderful state, plant gardens, build lives and make this place unique.

 These stories are our story.
 But most of these stories, these voices, have still never been told to the wider public.
 The West Virginia Immigrant Voices Project was created to help change that — to sit down with real people, listen, and make sure these pieces of our community and heritage don't fade away.